Types of surgery for womb cancer

 This operation is called a radical hysterectomy.
 Some women with stage 3 womb cancer also have this type of hysterectomy, depending on how far the cancer has spread.

 Your surgeon may also remove the sheet of fatty tissue in your abdomen.
 This sheet is the omentum.
 The operation is is called an omentectomy.
-They are more likely to have this if you have a type of womb cancer called a serous carcinoma.
+You are more likely to have this if you have a type of womb cancer called a serous carcinoma.

 In younger women, removing both ovaries will bring about the menopause.
 Menopausal symptoms include hot flushes and night sweats.
 In the longer term it can cause bone thinning (osteoporosis).
 So in some cases, your surgeon may consider leaving one or both of your ovaries in place.

 Checking for cancer outside the womb

 During the operation, your surgeon looks for signs of cancer spread.
 They take samples of areas where the cancer could have spread.
 This information helps them to make decisions about treatment after surgery.

 Your surgeon may take biopsies from the lining of your abdomen and pelvis.
 They may also put fluid into your abdomen and then remove it.
 They send the fluid to the lab to check for cancer cells.
 This is called peritoneal washing.

 Your surgeon may also remove some or all the lymph nodes to check for cancer cells.
 They check the lymph nodes: